poespas/auto-accept-donations/README.md

 Free open-source Steam bot that automatically accepts donations.

 How to setup:
-1. Run install.bat (this may take some time depending on your internet)
+1. Firstly you have to download Nodejs, you can download it here: https://nodejs.org/en/download/
+2. Then run install.bat
-2. Now configure the config.json which is located in the app folder.
+3. Now configure the config.json which is located in the app folder.

        Required:
        Username: your Steam account name NOT nickname.